 A related preferential vote was also taken to give members the chance to record where they thought the additional resources required to deliver social care for older people in the future should come from.
-The results of this ballot are displayed below.
-However, as this topic had not been the focus of significant deliberation throughout the weekends, it should be read as indicative of the members' general positions only.
+The results of this ballot are displayed below.4 However, as this topic had not been the focus of significant deliberation throughout the weekends, it should be read as indicative of the members' general positions only.

-PREFERENCES FOR HOW SOCIAL CARE FOR OLDER PEOPLE SHOULD BE FUNDED IN THE FUTURE

-Entirely publicly funded (recognising that it is likely to mean paying higher taxes)
+PREFERENCES FOR HOW SOCIAL CARE FOR OLDER PEOPLE SHOULD BE FUNDED IN THE FUTURE publicly funded (recognising that it is likely to mean paying higher taxes)

-Provided by a mix of public and private funding - but the weighting should be more towards public funding.
+mix of public and private funding -- but weighted but the weighting more towards should be more private funding. towards public weighted at 2, etc).